 - MIP Workshop 2005: MinnesotaAlper Atamtürk, Daniel Bienstock, Sanjeeb Dash, Adam Letchford, Jeff Linderoth

 Discrete Optimization Talks

-The first edition of our newsletter "MIP Insights" is available here:
+The firsts editions of our newsletter "MIP Insights" are available here:

 MIPS acts in accordance with its bylaws.